-Explore Sudbury's fascinating history via The Talbot Trail
+Explore Sudbury's fascinating history via

 The Talbot Trail is a series of 14 statues around Sudbury that depict various fascinating episodes in the town’s history over the centuries.
 The trail is an excellent way to navigate your way around Sudbury with many of the town's ancient natural, historical and architectural gems to enjoy on route.